fiasco/cloud-api-sdk-php/FUNCTIONS.md

 [deleteApplicationTags](#deleteApplicationTags) | Deletes an application tag.
 [getApplicationTasks](#getApplicationTasks) | Returns a list of tasks associated with this application by its UUID.
 [getApplicationTeams](#getApplicationTeams) | Returns a list of teams associated with this application.
-[getApplicationsUsageLinks](#getApplicationsUsageLinks) | Retrieves traversal links for an application's usage data.
+[getApplicationsUsageLinks](#getApplicationsUsageLinks) | Retrieves traversal links for detailed metrics on usage (views and visits) of your application.
-[getApplicationsUsageData](#getApplicationsUsageData) | Retrieves aggregate usage data for an application.
+[getApplicationsUsageData](#getApplicationsUsageData) | Retrieves aggregate usage data for an application, filterable by views or visits and by environment.
-[getApplicationsUsageDataByEnvironment](#getApplicationsUsageDataByEnvironment) | Retrieves usage data for an application, broken down by environment.
+[getApplicationsUsageDataByEnvironment](#getApplicationsUsageDataByEnvironment) | Retrieves usage data (views or visits) for an application, broken down by environment.
-[getApplicationsUsageMetricData](#getApplicationsUsageMetricData) | Retrieves aggregate usage metric data for an application.
+[getApplicationsUsageMetricData](#getApplicationsUsageMetricData) | Retrieves aggregate usage metric data (views or visits) for an application..
 [getApplicationsUsageViewsDataByEnvironment](#getApplicationsUsageViewsDataByEnvironment) | Retrieves views data for an application, broken down by environment.
 [getApplicationsUsageVisitsDataByEnvironment](#getApplicationsUsageVisitsDataByEnvironment) | Retrieves visits data for an application, broken down by environment.
 [getDistributions](#getDistributions) | Return a list of Drupal distributions.